Tourists ziplining in Gatlinburg, Tennessee.

 The Great Smoky Mountains National Park

 Surely one of the more cost-efficient places near Gatlinburg, the Great Smoky Mountains Park is a great spot to get away from the hustle and bustle of the city.
 Enjoy nature at its finest – hiking trails, fish, and see historical landmarks and more.
 You will also see a lot of interesting foliage and wildlife during your trek.
-The park has plenty of places to rest including some scenic picnic areas.
+The park has plenty of places to rest including some scenic picnic areas

 Cades Cove